 Most writers forget that our brains have anything to do with the words we write, that writer’s block, passion and creativity are not solely the property of our suspicious unconscious.
 Arranging words in an artfully syntactical manner is but one aspect of language processing — the way human beings process speech or writing and understand it as language, which is made completely by and inside the brain.

 So how do we humans process language?
 And how does that neural activity translate into the art of writing?

 The History of Language Processing

-__What we now know as “Broca’s area” is located in the posterior inferior frontal gyrus.
+What we now know as “Broca’s area” is located in the posterior inferior frontal gyrus.
 It’s where expressive language takes shape.
 Broca was the first person to associate the left hemisphere with language, which remains true for most of us today.
-(This can’t be said about every brain—it’s possible to have a language center on the right side, which is where the language loop lies in the brains of about 30% of left-handed people and approximately 10% of right-handers.)
+(This can’t be said about every brain — it’s possible to have a language center on the right side, which is where the language loop lies in the brains of about 30 percent of left-handed people and approximately 10 percent of right-handers.)

 Ten years after Broca’s discoveries, German neurologist Carl Wernicke found that damage to Broca’s area wasn’t the only place in the brain that could cause a language deficit.
 In the superior posterior temporal lobe, Wernicke’s area acts as the Broca’s area counterpart, handling receptive language, or language that we hear and process.